The E-TWOW Story

 How we built a new era in urban mobility

-At first Mr. Sirbu, worked with different factories that produced scooter components, but shortly after, he decided that the only way to ensure the quality of the scooter, was to run his own factories.
-Presently, there are two factories: one in China and one in Europe.
+At first Mr. Sirbu, worked with different factories that produced scooter components, but shortly after, he decided that the only way to ensure the quality of the scooter, was to produce the components in his own factory.
+Presently, there are two business centers: the China factory and the European Administrative and Logistics Center located in Romania.
 The China factory produces almost 90% of the scooter’s components (from the hardware, to the software, the motors, all the plastic components, and even the batteries, which are assembled using Samsung cells).
-The European factory is in Romania, where there is also the Logistics and Service center for Europe.

 In 2017, the E-TWOW electric portable and foldable vehicle won a gold medal for the best invention at the 45th International Exhibition of Inventions of Geneva.
 Over the years, several other manufacturers started producing similar vehicles, but the E-TWOW electric scooters continue to be the best choice, due to their high quality, their incredible maneuverability and overall ease of use.
 At the moment, the E-TWOW scooter is the only electric vehicle that can be completely functional without a battery.
 If you take out the battery from another electric vehicle and you accelerate, you will ruin the controller or the brakes.
 With the E-TWOW scooter, you can take out the battery and ride it downhill without ruining any components.
 Moreover, even without the battery, you will still be able to use the brakes and the lights.